CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

   the Skill.

 **Note**: The `ENTRYPOINT` for the Docker image is [scuttle](https://github.com/CognitiveScale/scuttle).
-When running application in a docker container locally, you should set the `--entrypoint` option.
+When running application in a Docker container locally, you should set the `--entrypoint` option.

 1. **Before creating the Skill**, you will need to: